Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Jobs without dependencies can run **concurrently by default**

-### Question #63
+### Question #52

 You use an Azure Pipelines pipeline to build and test an app named App1.

 Your company’s development department works in the feature branches.

-You need to ensure that a pull request will merge into the main branch only when testing covers more than 90 percent of the code.
+**You need to ensure that a pull request will merge into the main branch only when testing covers more than 90 percent of the code**.

 What should you do?